 Ask Dr. Frank if You Have Further Questions

 Correcting breast asymmetry is an important reason that many Hobart women undergo breast augmentation.
 But before you make the final decision it is important that you have realistic results for what a breast augmentation can provide you.
 We highly recommend that you reach out to Dr. Frank by scheduling an initial consultation with him in the Hobart area at Robert Frank Plastic Surgery so that he can perform a full examination of your breasts, discuss your goals and concerns, answer your questions and give you realistic expectations for a breast augmentation procedure.
-He is committed to finding the best solution personalized for each of his patients, to make sure they will get the results they’ve always wanted.
+He is committed to finding the most personalized solution for each of his patients, to make sure they will get the results they’ve always wanted.